sammyd/iOS8-day-by-day-book/manuscript/14-rotation-deprecation.md

 consider your content, and how it should be displayed in different layouts - irrespective of not only the orientation but the device itself.

-The sample project which accompanies today's post is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+The sample project which accompanies today's post is available on the ShinobiControls github page at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).